 Concentrate on paying off any existing debt, and make this a priority.

 Get your gas on post/base!
-The national U.S. average of regular gas as of March of 2019 was $2.62 per gallon compared to the national average of $5.97 per gallon for regular gas on the Germany economy, for example.
+The national U.S. average of regular gas as of March of 2019 was $2.62 per gallon compared to the national average of $5.97 per gallon for regular gas in the German economy, for example.

 Use your military benefit and shop for groceries at the commissary on base/post.
 All items sold at the commissary are sold tax-free, at cost plus a five percent surcharge that is reflected on the receipt.
 The average shopper can save up to 30% compared to shopping off base/post.
 These savings can be significantly more when using coupons.
 Did you know that coupons are still valid overseas 6 months after the printed expiration date?